Michael Wang (scientist): Biofuels and renewable fuels

 Wang and his team at Argonne published extensively in the area of addressing energy and environmental effects of biofuels and renewable fuels including first-generation biofuels such as corn-based ethanol, soybean-based biodiesel, and sugarcane-based ethanol, second-generation biofuels such as cellulosic biomass-based biofuels, and other biofuels and renewable fuels such as algae-based biofuels, waste-to-energy technologies to produce renewable natural gas.
 Wang's LCA results for biofuels and renewable fuels are cited extensively by governmental agencies, companies, and researchers, shown by the fact that Wang has been repeatedly ranked among the most influential people in the biofuels field.

 Electric, fuel cell, and hybrid electric vehicles

-Wang first published LCA results of battery electric vehicles in late 1980s when he was in graduate school in University of California at Davis.
+Wang first published LCA results of battery electric vehicles in late 1980s when he was in graduate school in University of California, Davis.
 He identified that the electricity generation types and electric vehicle efficiency were the two most important factors determining energy and environmental performance of battery electric vehicles.
 He first addressed different hydrogen production pathways and their effects on fuel-cell vehicle energy and environmental performance.
 More recently, he has worked on battery supply chains to examine energy, environmental, and economic effects of battery production, use, and recycling on the overall energy and environmental performance of battery electric vehicles.